-The Regulation6 stipulates that each PCI candidate shall meet each of the 3 following criteria:
+The Regulation stipulates that each PCI candidate shall meet each of the 3 following criteria:

-1. the project is necessary for at least one of the energy infrastructure priority corridors and areas;

-2. the potential overall benefits of the project, assessed according to the respective specific criteria outweigh its costs, including in the longer term; and a) involves at least two Member States by directly crossing the border of two or more Member States;
+- 1. the project is necessary for at least one of the energy infrastructure priority corridors and areas; - 2. the potential overall benefits of the project, assessed according to the respective specific criteria outweigh its costs, including in the longer term; and - the project meets any of the following criteria: - a) involves at least two Member States by directly crossing the border of two or more Member States; - b) is located on the territory of one Member State and has a significant cross-border impact as set out in Annex IV.1 of the Regulation; - c) crosses the border of at least one Member State and a European Economic Area country.